 Be prepared to work with a range of personalities.
 You have a specific skill set and personality…and so do your colleagues.
 Knowing how to accommodate diverse personalities and add value to a project will take you a long way as a food stylist.

-Here are some other weird and creative cheats for getting a good food shot that don’t always include food…or palatable food:
+Here are some other weird and creative ways for getting a good food shot that don’t always include food…or palatable food:

 - Toothpicks keep layers of a cake, sandwich or dinner entreé in place.

 - Adding a false steam effect to make food appear hot.

 - Undercooked meat keeps its visual appeal much longer than a properly cooked steak.

 - Mashed potatoes make a great, affordable filler when staging wraps, calzones or burritos.